typst/packages/DISCIPLINES.md

 [categories] describing their functionality.

 Disciplines are standardized for discoverability.
-If you want to submit a domain-specific package but there isn't a fitting discipline in the list below, please reach out to us!
+If you want to submit a domain-specific package, but there isn't a fitting discipline in the list below, please reach out to us!

 The following disciplines are currently defined: